Jamboree (1957 film): Reception

-Variety called the film "old-fashioned in concept, reminiscent of the eariy days of talking pictures when producers slapped a group of singing acts together; Perhaps okay for program situations where younger patrons like their vocalistics.
+Variety called the film "old-fashioned in concept, reminiscent of the early days of talking pictures when producers slapped a group of singing acts together; Perhaps okay for program situations where younger patrons like their vocalistics.
 Technical credits are all good."

 Filmink called it "one of a number of low budget rock’n’roll movies made around this time, which took a thin story and shoved them full of musical acts."